aphilippopoulos248/PokeNet/README.md

 ### The early-stopping trap

+I hit this myself on my first attempt at extending the run: it stopped at epoch 72 having made zero net progress, `best.pt` unchanged from before the resume, right as val accuracy was starting to recover.
+Here's why.

 `EarlyStopping` restarts fresh on every resume - it has no memory of the run before it.
 Its first reading becomes the number every later epoch must beat, and that first reading is taken **before** the warm restart's LR has ramped up